 Up on the Hill in Ontario was really nice and with friendly hosts

 2010 Mercedes Sprinter NCV3 2500 170" converted by Paul.
 Roof holds 540W of solar panels to charge 505 Ah of AGM batteries which run: Isotherm refridgerator, Espar D2 diesel heater, PrecisionTemp RV550-NSP propane water heater, and a custom built computing rig for Paul's work.
-We rarely if ever use shore power.
+We rarely use shore power but at times it is needed in the winter with low sun.
 40 gallons of onboard fresh water, dual propane for cooking + hot water.
 Outdoor shower (for now).
 Full build thread on Sprinter-Source forums is here: http://sprinter-source.com/forum/showthread.php?t=30991